 - 1. Make sure the required database server software is properly installed and configured at your site. - 2.
 If network software is required, make sure it is properly installed and configured at your site and on the client computer so that you can connect to the database server. - 3.
 Make sure the required database client software is properly installed and configured on the client computer.
-(Typically, the client computer is the one running PowerBuilder.) - You must obtain the client software from your database vendor and make sure that the version you install supports all of the following: - The operating system running on the client computer - The version of the database that you want to access - The version of PowerBuilder that you are running - 4.
-Verify that you can connect to the server and database you want to access outside PowerBuilder.
+(Typically, the client computer is the one running PowerBuilder.)

+You must obtain the client software from your database vendor and make sure that the version you install supports all of the following:

+4. Verify that you can connect to the server and database you want to access outside PowerBuilder.